 Because the desert landscape is low, scarcely ever reaching 2 stories, and because low buildings will maintain cooler summer temperatures, single story buildings are encouraged in custom lot subdivisions at Tatum Ranch.
 The Architectural Review Committee has the right to prohibit the construction of any residence or other structure which would appear excessive in height when viewed from the desert, from the street or from other lots anywhere in the project.
 Floor levels may be sited below natural grade.
-The maximum height for any single story residence shall not exceed 20 feet.
+The maximum height for any single story residence shall not exceed 26 feet.
 Certain lots will be allowed to have 2 story homes on them.
-These homes can have a maximum height of 30 feet.
+These homes can have a maximum height of 32 feet.
 Please refer to the project sales information which identifies those lots on which two story homes will be permitted.
-Where 2 story homes are permitted, the second level area and/or 2 story vaulted area shall not exceed 50% of the first floor livable area.
-Second story windows that overlook side yards will not be allowed on the back half of the home.
+Where 2 story homes are permitted, the second level area and/or 2 story vaulted area shall not exceed 85% of the first floor livable area.